Pogodno: History

-In 1890, company Westend Stettin Bauverein auf Aktien, owned by Martin Quistorp, begun developing suburb estate of Neu-Westend (/de/; lit.
+In 1890, the company Westend Stettin Bauverein auf Aktien, owned by Martin Quistorp, begun developing suburb estate of Neu-Westend (lit.
 'New West End'), located just outside borders of the city of Szczecin (then Stettin).
-It was constructed between current Mickiewicza Street and Polish Armed Forces Avenue, to the north suburb of Westend, now known as Łękno, which was founded in 1871 by Martin's father, Johannes Quistorp.
-Its central point because a roundabout and garden square, originally called the Johannes Square, and now known as the Jakub Wujek Square.
+It was constructed between current Mickiewicza Street and Polish Armed Forces Avenue, to the northwest of the suburb of Westend, now known as Łękno, which was founded in 1871 by Martin's father, Johannes Quistorp.
+The roundabout and garden square, originally called the Johannes Square, and now known as the Jakub Wujek Square, became its central point.
 The surrounding streets were named after other members of the Quistorp family.
-Nearby, was also opened a small park, now known as the Łyczewek Park.
-Neu Westend was developed with detached houses and villas, designed in Baroque Revival, Modernist, and Renaissance Revival styles.
+Nearby, the small park, now known as the Łyczewek Park, was also founded.
+The suburb was developed with detached homes and villas, designed in Baroque Revival, Modernist, and Renaissance Revival styles.

-In 1893, there was opened a factory of prefabricated concrete materials, and in 1990, in the suburb were built waterworks and a power plant.
-In 1899 at 186 Polish Armed Forces Avenue was opened the Stoewer car factory.
+In 1893, a factory of prefabricated concrete materials was built in the suburb, and in the year 1900, waterworks and a power plant were also opened.
+In 1899, the Stoewer car factory was opened at 186 Polish Armed Forces Avenue.
 It operated until the end of the Second World War, afterwards being used by for the manufacturing of Ursus tractors, household furniture, and car parts.
-In 1967, it was renamed to the POLMO Car Parts Factory.
-It was closed in 2011 and turned into a shopping centre.
-Currently, it is located within boundaries of Zawadzkiego-Klonowica neighbourhood.
+In 1967, it was renamed to the Polmo Car Parts Factory.
+It was closed in 2011, and turned into a shopping mall.
+Currently, it is located within boundaries of the neighbourhood of Zawadzkiego-Klonowica.

 The Szczecin Pogodno railway station, dating to 1898.

-In 1898, in the area were opened two railway stations, now known as Szczecin Pogodno (Stettin Kreckower Straße), at Mickiewicza Street, and Szczecin Łekno (Stettin Westend), at Majdańskiego Street.
-In 1976, at Pogodno station was constructed a brutalist steel canopy, now listed on a national heritage list.
+In 1898, two railway stations were opened in the area.
+They were Szczecin Pogodno (then Stettin Kreckower Straße), located at Mickiewicza Street, and Szczecin Łekno (then Stettin Westend), located at Majdańskiego Street. a brutalist steel canopy, now listed on the regional heritage list was constructed at the Szczecin Pogodno station.
 Both stations were closed for passenger traffic in 2002.
-Despite that, Pogodno is sporadically used for cargo and to provide connections to the nearby Florian Krygier Municipal Stadium during association football matches.
-Currently, they are planned to be reopen in 2026 as part of the Szczecin Metropolitan Railway line.
+The Szczecin Pogodno station continues to be sporadically used for cargo, and to provide connections to the nearby Florian Krygier Municipal Stadium during association football matches.
+Currently, they are planned to be reopened in 2026, as part of the Szczecin Metropolitan Railway line.

-In 1904, at 2 Siemiradzkiego Street was opened a school for the deaf, founded by Martin Quistorp.
+In 1904, a school for the deaf, founded by Martin Quistorp, was opned at 2 Siemiradzkiego Street.
 Currently, its building is used as a primary school.

-In 1906, a tram network was extended alongside Polish Armed Forces Avenue to the intersection with Pola Street.
-Is was later again extended to the north, with the construction of the Pogodno tram depot in 1938 at 200 Polish Armed Forces Avenue.
-It was later renovated in 1983.
-Currently, the building is located within Zawadzkiego-Klonowica neighbourhood.
+In 1906, the tram network was extended alongside Polish Armed Forces Avenue to the intersection with Pola Street.
+It was later again extended to the north, with the construction of the Pogodno tram depot at 200 Polish Armed Forces Avenue in 1938.
+The building was later renovated in 1983.
+Currently, it is located within the neighbourhood of Zawadzkiego-Klonowica.